6 Smart Tips to Boost Member Retention at Your Association

 But how can you achieve it?

 That’s what this article intends to discuss.
 We will cover how member retention is a more effective strategy than acquisition.
-Plus, you will receive actionable tips on how you can boost membership retention at your association.
+Plus, you will receive actionable tips on how you can increase membership retention at your association.

 Member Retention vs Member Acquisition

 The advantages of member acquisition are numerous.
 It costs 5 times more to acquire a new member than to retain a current one.
 There are many reasons why you should focus your efforts on member acquisition as part of your project management skills and customer retention strategies.
+For one, there are might be lesser chances of members joining but there more ways to retain customers with solid member benefits.

 Let’s discuss the major ones.